 Are you suffering from a serious illness or injury that is preventing you from being able to work?

-Did you know that over 60% of applications for social security disability benefits are denied?
+Did you know that over 60% of applications for social security disability are denied?
 Most attorneys aren’t interested in helping you until you’ve done the hard work of dealing with Social Security on your own.
 Why not come to a firm where the attorneys do the work?
 If you apply on your own and get denied by a judge, you may not be able to qualify for benefits in the future!
 There are so many ways the government can drag out this process.
 Get it right the first time and get it done fast.
 Call us today at 855-MIKE-WINS or just e-mail us and file today!